martin-merener/Machine-Learning/README.md

 They were all coded in Matlab from scratch (using only built-in Matlab functions).

-Some of these techniques were implemented via different approaches.
-For example, SVM is implemented solving the dual via QP, and is also implemented minimizing the primal via gradient methods, such as Newton, and Conjugate Gradient.

 - Support Vector Machines with Kernels
 - Radial Basis Functions
 - Neural Networks